-Why?
-We have more information at our fingertips than ever before.
-Gone are the days where we have to blindly make our purchases, whether we’re buying a new book, a pair of shoes, concert tickets, or auto insurance.
-We’ve got independent third parties, online search engines, and consumer reviews to aid us in our purchase, allowing us to compare, research, and make the most informed and empowered decisions possible.
+Unlimited access to what feels like unlimited information can seem overwhelming, but it's also empowering – especially when it comes to being a smart shopper.
+Gone are the days when we had to blindly make our purchases, whether buying a new book, pair of shoes, concert tickets or auto insurance.
+We've got independent third parties, online search engines and consumer reviews to aid us in our purchases, allowing us to compare, research and make the most informed decisions possible.

 The J.D.
 Power study confirms a simple fact about looking at insurance policies: There’s never been a better time to comparison shop.
 The tools below will prove vital to making an empowered decision.

 If you were interested in insurance a decade or two (or longer) ago, your researching options were severely limited.
 Sure, you could subscribe to a magazine like Mechanix Illustrated, which might have an article with a few tips or recommendations, but you were at the mercy of the publisher.
 Perhaps the magazine had a relationship with a certain company and more heavily promoted them.
 Or what if the author had one bad experience with a business and swore them off forever?